Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/199_The harsh reality of Mobile Game Dev in 2025.md

+---
+title: "The harsh reality of Mobile Game Dev in 2025"
+---

 # The harsh reality of Mobile Game Dev in 2025

 ###### The harsh reality of mobile game dev in 2025: